Hot Tub Installation

-Every Wellis and Villeroy & Boch hot tub is portable and totally self-contained, with no special plumbing or drainage needed.
+Every Therapy Spas, Wellis and Villeroy & Boch hot tub is portable and totally self-contained, with no special plumbing or drainage needed.
 All that’s required is a flat, level surface, such as a patio or deck

 which can support up to 2000 Kg.
 It’s up to you where to place your spa, taking into consideration privacy and access.
 A licensed electrician can supply wiring to a 20

 or 32 amp circuit.
 Then fill your spa using a simple garden hose, add the chemicals and you’re ready to enjoy the pleasure of your hot tub within next morning.

 If you are considering placing the hot tub on an elevated deck, platform, or indoors, we recommend that you consult a structural engineer or contractor prior to installation.

 Make sure the spa is positioned so that access to the equipment compartment and all side panels will not be blocked.
 It is important that if you deck around the spa, all decking must me made modular so it is easily removable.
 All four side panels must be given enough space so they are removable.
 Be certain that your installation will

 meet all city and local safety codes and requirements.

 If you have any questions about installation please call us before commencing works.
 We can provide customers with a site visit if necessary to advise on all installation matters

 Your Spa has been engineered for installation on any firm level surface.
 While a concrete slab is the best for long-term use, other solid foundations are acceptable.
-Other suggestions include Pea Gravel or crushed rock, railroad ties, or pre-cast stepping-stones.
-As a homeowner, it is your responsibility to provide a suitable, level foundation for your spa since most delivery crews are not equipped to level or prepare sites.
+Gravel is not acceptable as it can shift on delivery.
+As a homeowner, it is your responsibility to provide a hsrd-standing, level foundation for your spa since most delivery crews are not equipped to level or prepare sites.

-Keep in mind that placing the spa on grass or dirt may increase the amount of debris that is inadvertently brought into the spa water on users feet.
+Keep in mind that placing the spa on grass or dirt is not acceptable.
 It is important to note that structural damage resulting from incorrect placement on an inadequate foundation is not covered under the spa’s structural warranty.